wsoccorsi/Long-Form-Technical-Book-Notes/Clean-Code-in-Python/Notes.md

 in whuch case we c an rely on the tests.
 In short these break this breaks our tests and well if they don't break we wrote bad tests.
 * Test Driven Desing (TDD), making the tests before the code

 ## Chapter 9 - Common Design Patterns
+* We should not force the application of a design pattern to the solution we are building, but rather evolve, refactore, and impove our solusion until a pattern emerges.
+*